 Who must participate in the Early Start Program?

-All students who do not present proof of remediation requirements.
+All students who do not fulfill requirement(s).

 The following students will not be required to participate.